CognitiveVR/c3d-sdk-webxr/README.md

 Please following the instructions here: https://github.com/CognitiveVR/c3d-upload-tools

 #### D) Update SDK's Scene Information
-Now that you have created obtained an API KEY and setup a "Scene" on Cognititve3D, you now have to update `settings.js` to point to scenes within your own Cognitive3D Project.
+Now that you have created and obtained an API KEY and setup a "Scene" on Cognititve3D, you now have to update `settings.js` to point to scenes within your own Cognitive3D Project.

 Open `settings.js` and modify the `allSceneData` array to match the `Scene Name`, `Scene ID`, and `Scene Version` from your own Cogntitve3D dashboard.
 Example:
 ```javascript